-Fig. 8.2 Monthly mean mole fractions of CO from 1992 to 2012 for each 30° latitudinal zone (dots) and their deseasonalized long-term trends (red lines).
+Fig. 8.2 Monthly mean mole fractions of CO from 1992 to 2013 for each 30° latitudinal zone (dots) and their deseasonalized long-term trends (red lines).

 Figure 8.3 summarizes deseasonalized long-term trends for each 30° latitudinal zone and their growth rates.
-The CO mole fractions were the highest in northern mid-latitudes.
-There was a decline in CO mole fractions around 1992, almost coinciding with the decrease in the growth rate of CH4 mole fractions, most likely due to variations in their common sink (reaction with OH).
-The enhanced stratospheric ozone depletion due to increased volcanic aerosols following the eruption of Mount Pinatubo in 1991 may have increased atmospheric OH radicals, which react with both CO and CH4 (Dlugokencky et al., 1996).
+There was a decline in CO mole fractions around

+1992, almost coinciding with the decrease in the growth rate of CH4 mole fractions, most likely due to variations in their common sink (reaction with OH).
+The enhanced stratospheric ozone depletion due to increased volcanic aerosols following the eruption of Mt.
+Pinatubo in 1991 may have increased atmospheric OH radicals, which react with both CO and CH4 (Dlugokencky et al., 1996).

-Increases in CO mole fractions were observed from 1997 to 1998 in northern latitudes and in southern low latitudes.
+Increases in CO mole fractions were observed from 1997 to 1998 in the Northern Hemisphere and in the low latidutes of the Southern Hemisphere.
 These increases were attributed to large biomass burning events in Indonesia in late 1997 and in Siberia in the summer and autumn of 1998 (Novelli et al., 1998).